Mel Queen (pitcher/outfielder)

 Melvin Douglas Queen (March 26, 1942 – May 11, 2011) was an American professional baseball player, manager, coach, scout and executive.
 He played all or part of nine seasons as an outfielder and pitcher in Major League Baseball (MLB), and also served for four seasons as a pitching coach.
 He batted left-handed and threw right-handed.

 Early life

 Queen's father, Melvin Joseph Queen (1918–1982), was a Major League pitcher for the New York Yankees and Pittsburgh Pirates for parts of eight seasons from 1942 to 1952.
-The younger Mel Queen was born in Johnson City, New York and the family moved to California in the early 1950s when his father was playing for the Hollywood Stars of the Pacific Coast League.
+The younger Mel Queen was born in Johnson City, New York.
+The family moved to California in the early 1950s when his father was playing for the Hollywood Stars of the Pacific Coast League.
 He was signed to a bonus by the Reds after a stellar three-sport high school career at San Luis Obispo High School in San Luis Obispo, California, where he was a teammate of future Major League pitcher Jim Lonborg.